-Image from Dermatologist Level Classification of Skin Cancer with Deep Neural Nets (Esteva et al, 2017)5 The neural net here was able to successfully classify epidermal lesions for early cancer detection into benign and cancerous (malignant) lesions better than 30-year board certified dermatologists by going down to pixel level differentiation levels and being trained through a multi-level neural net AI model.
-The large relevance of the digital image data repositories for initial training and metadata labelling should not be underestimated for researchers or significance of these methodologies.
-In a more recent article on Deep Learning in Cancer Pathology Surrounding a New Generation of Clinical Biomarker (Echle, 2020), the authors similarly emphasize both the need for organized digital libraries and data repositories and digital datastet preparation and metadata preprocessing for later accuracy in training, testing, and external neural net validation.
+Image from Dermatologist Level Classification of Skin Cancer with Deep Neural Nets (Esteva et al, 2017)5 The neural net here was able to successfully classify epidermal lesions for early cancer detection into benign and cancerous (malignant) lesions better than 30-year board certified dermatologists This method involved pixel-level differentiation and training through a multi-level neural net AI model.
+The large relevance of the digital image data repositories for initial training and metadata labelling should not be underestimated for researchers.
+In a more recent article on Deep Learning in Cancer Pathology Surrounding a New Generation of Clinical Biomarker (Echle, 2020), the authors emphasize the need for organized digital libraries, data repositories, dataset preparation and metadata preprocessing for later accuracy in training, testing, and external neural net validation.
 The next example builds on the Stanford new discovery and possibility through possibilities now available through data repositories and digital scholarly ecosystems.
 5 See also, the original article from Nature.
 Esteva, A, Thrun, S. et al. Dermatologist-level Classification of Skin Cancer with Deep Neural Networks.
-Nature, Volume 542 (February 2, 2017). pp. 115-119. doi:10.1038/nature21056 7 OPEN SCIENCE, DATA, AI AND DIGITAL SCHOLARLY ECOSYSTEMS Huge data sets like the Stanford example above are not the only and most recent of those able to be utlized through AI and neural net methodologies.
-Innovative global open science and AI machine learning possibilities are now being forwarded more efficiently through previous algorithmic training and application of regular sized datasets.
-New affordances are enabled through a confluence of data research repositories presently online, researchers' willingness to share their data sets online, and research data libraries open search and retrieval policies allowing other researchers willingness to apply their algorithmic machine learning expertise to research data.
-Because Harvard's Dataverse also allows for the uploading of datasets from other universities globally, appropriate research datasets may be uploaded for sharing later or use by any researchers globally.
+Nature, Volume 542 (February 2, 2017). pp. 115-119. doi:10.1038/nature21056 and Eschle, 2020.
+7 OPEN SCIENCE, AI AND DATA-CENTERED ECOSYSTEMS Huge data sets like the Stanford example are not the only and most recent of those able to be utlized through AI and neural net methodologies.
+Innovative global open science and AI machine learning possibilities are also being forwarded efficiently through previous algorithmic training and application of regular sized datasets.
+New affordances are enabled through a confluence of data research repositories presently online and researchers' willingness to share their data sets.
+Research data libraries open search and retrieval allowing other researchers to apply algorithmic machine learning expertise to research data.
+Harvard's Dataverse allows for the uploading of datasets from other universities globally.
+Appropriate research datasets may be uploaded for sharing later or use by researchers anywhere.
 If a university or research institution does not possess a Texas Data Repository or Harvard Data repository, and the researcher is carrying out valid academic research, they can utilize the Harvard repository.
-As mentioned though, Dataverse is open source software and any research level libraries, institutions and universities should be enouraged to be setting up their own instances of both data repositories and digital ecosystems.
-To trace a current innovative example, the HAM10,000 image dataset below is a large collection of multi-source dermatoscopic images of cancerous skin lesions uploaded to Dataverse by Viennesse Dermatologist, Dr. Philip Tschandl, in 2018, a year after the Stanford Nature Neural Net algorithmic methodology article appeared.
-The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions Version 3.0
+As mentioned, Dataverse is open source software and any research level libraries, institution and university should be enouraged to be setting up their own instances of data repository and digital ecosystems.
+To trace an innovative example, the HAM10,000 image dataset below is a large collection of multi-source dermatoscopic images of cancerous skin lesions.
+This dataset was uploaded to Dataverse by Viennesse Dermatologist, Dr. Philip Tschandl, in 2018, a year after the Stanford Nature Neural Net algorithmic methodology article appeared.
+The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions